Kittyfisto/Metrolib/Documentation/Metrolib.Controls.ExportButton/README.md

 # ExportButton

-A simple button that allows for the exporting of data.
+A simple button that allows for the export of data.

 Displays a file with an arrow to top right.